mcarbonell/sas-solver/BUGS.md

 *   **Batch Stop Robustness:** The "Stop Solver" button during a batch run currently relies on `isBatchRunIntentActiveRef.current` being checked at the start of each iteration.
 If an individual solver run is very long, the stop might not feel immediate.
 (Minor)
 *   **Histogram Binning for Extreme Distributions:** The `prepareHistogramData` function uses a heuristic for binning.
 For datasets with very unusual distributions or extreme outliers, the binning might not be optimal.
 (Minor)
+*   **Performance of `runSingleSolverInstance` Error Handling:** Wrapping worker creation in a try-catch inside the Promise in `runSingleSolverInstance` adds a small overhead.
+For very high-frequency, short-duration runs, this could be revisited if profiling shows it as a bottleneck.
+(Very Minor)

 *(This file will be updated as new bugs are found and resolved.)*